 The Upper James River Water Trail meanders through beautiful Botetourt County.
 You'll experience the unspoiled beauty of the river as you paddle through scenic valleys and past rolling farmland while keeping a watchful eye out for wildlife.

-Boating and fishing are the major attractions at Lake Anna, but the park also offers lakefront picnicking, wooded hiking trails, and seasonal interpretive programs on local history and nature.
+Boating and fishing are the major attractions at Lake Anna, but the park also offers lakefront picnicking, swimming, wooded hiking trails, and seasonal interpretive programs on local history and nature.

 The Maury River Water Trail runs from Cedar Grove down to the James River along 34 of the Maury's 42 mile length.
 The Maury River is considered one of the most beautiful whitewater rivers in Virginia.